-' is one of the most visited gardens in the spring, as it offers a true show of colour thanks to the almond blossoms.
-It owes its name to two mills that were brought from the United States in 1920 to extract irrigated water.
+' is one of the most visited gardens as it offers a true spectacle of color.
+It owes its name to two mills that were brought from the United States in 1920 to extract water for irrigation.

 La Dalieda de San Francisco

 Located in the traditional neighborhood of La Latina, on the site of the old convent and next to the Basilica of San Francisco el Grande, is the Dalieda de San Francisco.
 A garden with flowerbeds located at different heights with a great variety of Dahlias with one of the best views of the city, so many people come to contemplate it.

 Another perfect place to enjoy walking is the 'Quinta de la Fuente del Berro

 '.
 It is a very special place located in the Salamanca neighborhood, and is one of the historic gardens of Madrid from the seventeenth century.
 Landscaped, along with the variety of trees you can find other interesting elements such as the monument of the Fuente del Berro, the monument to Becquer and various fountains, waterfalls and ponds.